bezmoradi/tutorials/go/pointer.md

 }
 ```

 We can see that the `numbers` slice is mutated.
-The same is true with Maps in Go.
+The same is true with maps in Go:

 ```go
 package main